 Hiring and training employees is a long and expensive process.
 Think about the money spent on job ads and recruiters, not to mention the time involved in screening applicants and then onboarding them once they’re hired.
 Few managers want to repeat this process soon after thinking they’ve successfully filled an opening, either.

 As you think of the cost of bad hires at your company, don’t forget to reflect, too, on what you can do better next time around.
 What were the missteps that led to the poor selections?
-Fine-tuning your hiring and onboarding process can save you valuable money and time in the future.
+Here are some ways to make sure your next hire sticks.

-Don't let the cost of a bad hire slow your business down.
-Click on the link below and see how Hireology can help save you money and time with a smarter hiring process.
+As we adjust to the effects of the pandemic and companies resume hiring, selecting the wrong person for an open position may happen out of sheer haste.
+Don’t let the cost of a bad hire slow your business down — see how Hireology can help save you money and time with a smarter hiring process by requesting a demo now.